• Skip to main content

 • Cook for around six hours or until the internal temperature reaches 160F degrees.

-• The brisket reaches the stall point at 160F degrees, where the meat releases the moisture.
+• The brisket reaches the stall point at 160F degrees, where the meat releases moisture.

 • Now use the Texas Crutch (TC) technique to shorten the stall.